Switzerland take on Portugal in Ljubljana, the Stadion Stožice bring the venue for the third and final round of Group D games.

 • In charge since 2010, Rui Jorge guided his side to second place in Group 7 in qualifying for the 2021 finals.
 Portugal finished level with the Netherlands on 27 points, a 4-2 away defeat by the Dutch in their third fixture leaving them behind their opponents on head-to-head record in the final standings.
 Portugal won their other nine qualifiers, including the last seven, finishing with a 2-1 home victory against the Netherlands.
 They had the best record of all nine group runners-up.

-• Before this tournament Portugal had won nine of their 23 games at U21 EURO final tournament (D7 L7).
+• Portugal have now won 11 of their 25 games at U21 EURO final tournaments (D7 L7).